Oil and Climate Change

-The best climate science tells us that to keep global average temperature rise below 1.5 degrees Celsius (agreed upon as a ‘safe’ limit), we have 12 years to reduce global greenhouse gas emissions by 50%.
+The best climate science tells us that to keep global average temperature rise to below 1.5 degrees Celsius (agreed upon by the UN as a ‘safe’ limit), we have 12 years to reduce global greenhouse gas emissions by half.
+Our carbon budget – the amount of carbon dioxide and other greenhouse gases we can emit to keep below that temperature – is quickly closing.
+Given the facts, we must ask ourselves, why is Santa Barbara even considering permitting 750 new wells that would massively increase fossil fuel-driven emissions in the county?

-The wildfire that devastated our Santa Barbara community late last year was driven by unseasonably hot temperatures, dry fuel, and strong winds.
-What followed was flooding caused by extreme rainfall, where a half an inch of rain fell in just 5 minutes.
+Our community has felt the urgency of making this transition very recently.
+The wildfire that devastated Santa Barbara a year ago was driven by unseasonably hot temperatures, dry fuel, and strong winds.
+Flooding and mudslides followed, caused by extreme rainfall.
 This is not normal – this is climate change.
 But this will be the new normal, and we can expect to see more of these events in the future.
 Communities around the world already are facing climate impacts – from rising seas to wildfires to crop-killing droughts to hurricanes – and the people with the least responsibility for climate change, those who tend to be most marginalized already by our political and economic systems, are generally hit worst by these impacts.
-As communities around the world work to become more resilient, the last thing they need – the last thing they deserve – is the promise of even more abnormal and devastating changes to our climate.
+As communities around the world work to become more resilient, the last thing they need – the last thing they deserve – is the promise of even more climate disruption.
 Our choices today are what will determine that future.
-Today, we have some important long-term math to do.